The Kings of Nuthin': Musical style and genres

 The Kings of Nuthin' formed a sound that was both a tribute to the past and a break with musical conventions.
 They mixed mid-20th century roots music with the energy of punk rock and stood out from comparable bands thanks to the distinctive vocals of their frontman Torr Skoog.
 Their sound fused elements of Early R&B, swing, rockabilly, rock'n'roll and punk rock.
-This was sometimes referred to as rockabilly revival, psychobilly, punkabilly, punk'n'roll, punk/rockabilly crossover, swing punk or psycho-swing.
+This was sometimes referred to as rockabilly revival, psychobilly, punkabilly, punk'n'roll, rock-a-punky, punk/rockabilly crossover, swing punk or psycho-swing.

 Their early recordings were based on urban jump blues, roots rock and 1950s rock'n'roll, played "wildly original", hard, fast and dirty with an aggressive punk attitude.
 They contained strong rockabilly and psychobilly influences.

 On their first album Fight Songs for Fuck-Ups, they moved away stylistically from psychobilly in favor of rhythm and blues, which was described by Punknews as a "hyper-rockabilly style", by Ox-Fanzine as an "extremely swinging combination of punk rock from the street" and by PlasticBomb as a "crazy mix of rockabilly, swing'n'jive and rudimentary garage punk".
 Maximum Rocknroll continued to group them generally under the subgenre of street punk.

 Their genre fusion matured with Over the Counter Culture, which was intended as a synthesis of their previous work while expressing their diverse influences.
 According to laut.de, the European title Punk Rock Rhythm & Blues provides a perfect description of their style.

 On Old Habits Die Hard, the band remained true to their style, but showed increased compositional complexity with tempo changes, intricate time signatures and a strong horn section.
-Critics lauded this "50s rock'n'roll hybrid with punk" a cohesive evolution of their roots and definitely the best thing they have released since their early days.
+Critics lauded this "50s rock'n'roll hybrid with punk" a cohesive evolution of their roots.